 Ahh, I'm SO excited about this room!
 So some quick background: when we saw this house online, this was the only room not pictured in the listing.
 We were super nervous and thought it would be a total gut job.
 I was 38 weeks pregnant and v ready for our little Moon to make her debut Earth side and did not want to move in and immediately live through any major construction.
 Obviously, I had already been brainstorming what her nursery would look like.
 Her middle name is Moon (read more about the meaning behind her name here!) so I planned on leaning into that whole theme.
-I had been eyeing a moon wall paper and was very excited to finally move into a place all our own and bring my visions to life.
+I had been eyeing this Moon Wallpaper (use code THECONFUSEDMILLENNIAL for 15% off!) and was very excited to finally move into a place all our own and bring my visions to life.

 This room is tiny.
 It's the tiniest bedroom in the house.
 The previous owners had a crib, dresser, and glider in this room and it felt claustrophobic.
 So claustrophobic that I started calling it the closet before we moved in.
 When we actually got in to the house and the room had no furniture in it, I was surprised by how big and functional the room actually was – but it's still to small for a long term bedroom or guest room.
 Plus it shares a wall with our bedroom.
 E and I have always had a rule when buying a home: we'd never share a bedroom wall with our kids.